Privacy Policy

 III.
 Software

-The Information We Collect
+What Information We Collect

 User-Provided Information – Wherever prior and separate registration is needed to use Software, we will collect and store the information you enter into our systems when you create an account on an applicable Software hosting site, which will generally be accessed via links provided through an organization’s Learning Management System (LMS).
 We will also collect and store information you provide when engaging with the Software or when contacting us for other purposes or through other methods, such as over email.
 Information you provide generally will include:

-• your name, email address, user name, password and other registration information;
+- Your name, email address, user name, password and other registration information;

-• information you provide us when you contact us for help;
+- Information you provide us when you contact us for help;

-• depending on the Software, transaction-related information, such as when you create or submit an assignment, make a grade prediction, submit or receive feedback on an assignment, create an announcement, or otherwise use features in Software that rely on user input; and
+- Depending on the Software, transaction-related information, such as when you create or submit an assignment, make a grade prediction, submit or receive feedback on an assignment, create an announcement, or otherwise use features in Software that rely on user input; and

-• information you enter into our system when using Software, such as contact information and project management information.
+- Information you enter into our system when using Software, such as contact information and project management information.

 Automatically Collected Information – In addition, the Software may collect certain information automatically, such as the type of device you use, the IP address of your device, your operating system, the type of Internet browsers you use, location data or sites used to access/leave each page, and information about the way you use the Software, including your digital interactions with the Software and the date, time, and length of your visits.
 This information may be collected through the use of cookies and web beacons and is automatically stored in log files each time you visit our Sites and log into the Software.
 Cookies administered by the Center for Academic Innovation are used to identify a user across page loads during a session and are therefore necessary for an integrated user experience.
 Some of this automatically-collected data may be linked to user-provided information.